hbroek/reken/documentation/developer-guide/chapter-4.md

 <button data-action="isRunning=!isRunning;" data-text="${isRunning?'Stop':'Start'}"></button>
 ```

-After the user clicks the "Start" button the counter will increment every second, which will be represented by the `div` element being updated.
+After the user clicks the "Start" button, the counter will increment every second, represented by the `div` element being updated.
 The text of the `button` will change to "stop".
-When the user clicks the "Stop" `button` the counter will stop.
+When the user clicks the "Stop" `button`, the counter will stop.

 ## 4.13 data-rest